prometheus-community/windows_exporter/docs/collector.net.md

 ### `--collector.net.enabled`

-Comma-separated list of sub-collectors to use.
+Comma-separated list of collectors to use.
 Defaults to all, if not specified.
-Valid values: `metrics`, `nic_info`.
+Supported values are: `metrics`, `nic_info`.

 ## Metrics